material-admin/doc-material-components/button-examples/iOS/ios-button-example.md

 }
 ```

-The class `ToggleButtonCollectionViewController` &ndash; which extends `UICollectionViewController` &ndash; can then load the images and icons in a list, and `ToggleButtonCollectionViewController` can then be instantiated to display each image with an icon in an array:
+The class `ToggleButtonCollectionViewController` &ndash; which extends `UICollectionViewController` &ndash; can then load the images and icons in a list, and `ToggleButtonCollectionViewController` can then be instantiated to display each image with an icon in an array.

 #### Anatomy and key properties